 2013.
 I graduated high school and then enrolled in college.
 I was thriving in a college setting and doing great in school.
 I was having a blast!

 2015.
 TJ and I decided to get a different apartment closer to family.
-I went into labor the morning after our first night spent there (boxes still everywhere) and Paisley was born!
+I went into labor the morning after our first night spent there (boxes still everywhere) and our baby was born!
 She spent a month in the NICU which was emotionally taxing.
 She was finally able to come home with us.
 TJ wasn’t getting home from work until almost midnight every night and I was working and going to school so things were quite tiresome but being a mom was the best thing ever!

 2018.
 We found out we were having baby #3 and our little 800 sqft house wasn’t going to hold us all comfortably so we purchased home #2… and then home #3 because we decided we wanted to keep TJ’s grandmother’s house in the family after she passed away.
 Not even a month after she went to be with God, little Olive was born!
 TJ spent his one week of “paternity leave” to moving us into her home.